aleksabisercic/instaffo_matching/README.md

 - `04_feature_engineering_and_model_training_v2.ipynb`: Less graphs in training more like script
 - `05_search_implementation_example.ipynb`: Demonstration of the Search functionality

-These notebooks provide a comprehensive look at the development process and can help you understand the reasoning behind our approach.
+These notebooks provide a comprehensive look at the how it looked before development process and can help you understand the reasoning behind some decisions.

 To run the notebooks: